ChainAgnostic/CAIPs/CAIPs/caip-6.md

 ## Rationale

-Cosmos blockchains with a chain ID matching not matching `[-a-zA-Z0-9]{3,47}` fall into this interface.
+Cosmos blockchains with a chain ID matching not matching `[-a-zA-Z0-9]{3,47}` fall into the "cosmos-hash" namespace.
 No real world example is known to the author yet.

 ## Backwards Compatibility